-- using foot pads to prevent rubbing on the affected area
+- Use foot pads to prevent rubbing on the affected area.

-- keeping the foot that is causing you pain elevated
+- Elevate the foot that’s causing you to have pain.

-- resting your foot as much as possible
+- Rest your foot as much as possible.

 - your foot pain is due to a recent injury

-- the area causing you pain has an open wound
+- the area that’s causing you pain has an open wound

-- the area causing you pain is red and/or inflamed
+- the area that’s causing you pain is red or inflamed

 - you also have a fever

-- always wear some type of footwear when outdoors to protect your feet
+- Always wear footwear when you’re outdoors to protect

 Although foot pain is common, it’s not a normal part of life.
 You should